l7mp/stunner/README.md

 ```

 Fire up `turncat` locally; this will open a UDP server port on `localhost:5000` and forward all
-received packets to the cluster DNS service through STUNner.
+received packets to the cluster DNS service via STUNner.

 ```console
 $ cd stunner